 Proving the Elements of Negligence

-There are four key elements that must be proven in filing a lawsuit against an individual or company for general negligence (this may vary depending on the jurisdiction; the information below is simply meant to provide helpful insight):
+There are four key elements that must be proven in filing a lawsuit against an individual or company for general negligence.
+This information may vary depending on the jurisdiction.

 Proving these four elements can be difficult, particularly when the defendant is an individual or corporation with considerable resources to counter such a lawsuit.
 That is why we recommend involving an experienced attorney to handle your case.
 Gregg Harrison is a powerful negligence attorney with a reputation of success in the greater Houston area.
 We have recovered hundreds of thousands (even millions of dollars with co-counsel) in settlements and awards since 2001 alone.
 Now is the time to find out how we can help you.